rw3iss/nestjs-gen/readme.md

 (Specify `-f` to force-override existing files.)

-Then, edit the templates as needed, and specify their custom location in the ngen command with: `ngen --template-dir <dir>` (or add "templateDir" option to the config)
+Then, edit the templates as needed, and specify their custom location in the ngen command with:

+    ngen --template-dir <dir>

+(or add "templateDir" option to the configuration file)